Jamaica Osorio

-Jamaica Heolimeleikalani Osorio is a Kanaka Maoli poet, educator, and activist who lives and works in Hawai'i.
+Jamaica Heolimeleikalani Osorio is a Kānaka Maoli poet, educator, and activist who lives and works in Hawai'i.
 She is known for her poetry and activism centered on Hawaiian culture and identity.

 Early life

 Osorio was born and raised in Pālolo Valley, Oahu to parents Jonathan Osorio and Mary Osorio.
 From a young age, Osorio was also inspired by the work her father did as a professor, and knew she wanted to teach at a university.
 By virtue of her father's job, Osorio grew up around renowned scholars, creatives and activists, such as Haunani-Kay Trask and Lilikalā Kame'eleihiwa, and was further inspired by the vision of wāhine they evoked.

 Education and academic work

 Osorio graduated from Kamehameha Schools in 2008, and from Stanford University in 2012 with a Bachelor of Arts in Comparative Studies in Race and Ethnicity.
 The following year, she completed a Master of Arts in Art and Politics at New York University.
-In 2017 Osorio received a Ford Foundation Fellowship, and in 2018, she earned her Doctor of Philosophy with her dissertation entitled, “(Re)membering ʻUpena of Intimacies: A Kanaka Maoli Moʻolelo Beyond Queer Theory.”
+In 2017, Osorio received a Ford Foundation Fellowship, and in 2018, she earned her Doctor of Philosophy at the University of Hawai'i at Mānoa from the Department of English with her dissertation entitled, “(Re)membering ʻUpena of Intimacies: A Kanaka Maoli Moʻolelo Beyond Queer Theory.”
 Osorio's research centred primarily around the Hawaiian Goddess Hi'iakaikapoliopele, who had an intimate female friend and lover, Hopoe.
 She found she could connect with these ancient legends, which helped her come to terms with her sexuality.
 Her Ph.D. dissertation opens with a poem entitled “He Mele No Hōpoe: A Dedication."
 Written from Hi'iaka's perspective, the poem speaks to Hi'iaka's relationship with Hopoe, and how their story has been co-opted and caricatured by colonists like Emerson and Westervelt.

-As of 2022, she is an assistant professor of Indigenous and Native Hawaiian Politics at the University of Hawai'i at Mānoa.
+As of 2025, she is Associate Professor of Indigenous and Native Hawaiian Politics at the University of Hawai'i at Mānoa.